lostcolony/damocles/README.md

 ```
 #TODO
 - Bugfixes.
 Highest priority.
+- Examples of using this library to test distributed code.
+Second highest priority.
 - Allow for the registering of and manipulation of external IPs rather than local ones.
 Harder, but useful for load testing, so a higher priority when I next have free time.
 - Add bandwidth limitations.
 Possibly some difficulty, but low priority.
 - Add additional mechanisms for delaying/dropping in different patterns.
 Easy but low priority.